By Wan Ahmad Fayhsal

 I observed and asked the crowd.
 They were not ‘moved’ by the political rhetoric so much especially the one highlighting about 1MDB’s misdemeanour.
 I believe they have come to terms with the fact that 1MDB and Najib are in fishy business, with lot of things to hide and UMNO as a party is no better for condoning both of them.

-In short the people at large is already in tune to the message that 1MDB, Najib and UMNO have betrayed the “agama, bangsa and negara”.
+In short, the people at large is already in tune with the message that 1MDB, Najib and UMNO have betrayed the “agama, bangsa and negara”.
 Not hard to convince this group.
 The campaign led by Tun Mahathir for almost 2 years know has borne its fruits.
 People believe in him.
 It was strengthened further by the revelation made by the United States Department of Justice.
 Done deal.

 Despite the monochrome speeches, there were still some notable highlights.
-For example when the Bersatu’s President, Tan Sri Muhyiddin Yassin mentioned Rosmah’s name – she is of course a native of Rembau – the crowd went wild and heckling her like there’s no tomorrow.
+For example, when the Bersatu’s President, Tan Sri Muhyiddin Yassin mentioned Rosmah’s name – she is, of course, a native of Rembau – the crowd went wild and heckling her like there’s no tomorrow.
 The name really touched the raw nerves of many Noghohi people.
 There is a sense of hatred, brewing and simmering on the ground towards the lady.

 It is no surprise as the Nogoghi people is accustom to a totally opposite leadership figure than what the lady normally exemplified.
 Nogoghi is proud to have a fatherly-figure in politics in the form of their own Menteri Besar, Dato' Seri Utama Haji Mohamad bin Haji Hasan or best known as Tok Mat.
 He enjoys massive support from the Malays of Nogoghi.
 So it is natural for Nogoghi people to compare Tok Mat with Rosmah and we all know between the two which figure is really dear to them.

-Judging from the grass root sentiment of the Malay heartland like in Ampangan, the decision by Tun Mahathir to ‘upgrade’ Deklarasi Rakyat into a full-fledge Malay-Bumiputra centric political party called Bersatu is a real coup de maître: race-based politics is here to stay regardless what the urbanites, and secular-liberal Malays want to believe otherwise.
+Judging from the grass root sentiment of the Malay heartland like in Ampangan, the decision by Tun Mahathir to ‘upgrade’ Deklarasi Rakyat into a full-fledge Malay-Bumiputra centric political party called Bersatu is a real coup de maître: race-based politics is here to stay regardless what the urbanites and secular-liberal Malays want to believe otherwise.

 The Malay grass roots in Ampangan as well as from other Malay heartlands have really lost faith in UMNO.
 They really want to find a new alternative that is similar to UMNO hence why they are still lukewarm towards PKR, AMANAH or even PAS.
 The hope is high and the sentiment really is gravitating towards Bersatu.